LucaJunge/godot_orbit_controls/README.md

 # Acknowledgement

-This plugin is a GDScript port of the Orbit Controls in [three.js](https://github.com/mrdoob/three.js/blob/master/examples/jsm/controls/OrbitControls.js)
+This plugin is a GDScript port of the Orbit Controls in [three.js](https://github.com/mrdoob/three.js/blob/master/examples/jsm/controls/OrbitControls.js).
+It tries to mirror the features present and adapts the events and signals to match GDScripts capabilities.